paragonie/libgossamer/docs/security/Threat-Model.md

 leaking their capabilities to the public.
 Additionally, they risk weakening other systems in their own country's infrastructure and putting their own citizens at risk.

-### Theft of the *Super Supplier's* Signing Keys
+### Theft of the *Super Provider's* Signing Keys

-In Gossamer networks that support the use of Super Suppliers--which can perform actions on behalf of *any* supplier: An unauthorized third party has obtained the secret key for the Super Supplier.
+In Gossamer networks that support the use of Super Providers--which can perform actions on behalf of *any* provider: An unauthorized third party has obtained the secret key for the Super Provider.

-(This attack profile is not relevant to networks that do not have Super Suppliers.)
+(This attack profile is not relevant to networks that do not have Super Providers.)

 #### Gossamer Mitigations